Debian–Mozilla trademark dispute: Rebranding

 According to the Debian Package Tracking System, Iceweasel, Icedove, and Iceape were first accepted into the Debian project's unstable repository on November 20, 2006, on October 14, 2006, and on December 1, 2006, respectively.
 Icedove migrated to Etch and Thunderbird was removed on November 11, 2006.
 Iceape migrated to Etch on January 11, 2007 (the old Mozilla suite having previously been removed on October 6, 2006).
 Iceweasel migrated (and Firefox was removed) on January 18, 2007.
 Debian's first stable release to include Iceweasel, Icedove, and Iceape was Debian 4.0 (Etch), released April 8, 2007.
 Soon after the renaming Debian also replaced Mozilla's unbranded logos with new logos designed to fit with the new names, drawn by Ricardo Fernandez Fuentes.

-User agent sniffing
+User agent

 Some web sites do not recognize the browsers' user agent strings and refuse to work properly.
 As a workaround, Iceweasel 3.5.5 adds a "like Firefox x.x.x" string to the user agent.

 Firefox issue resolution

+In June 2013, the practise of backporting security fixes into Iceweasel ended, in favour of serving the latest versions of Firefox ESR (in rebranded form) to Debian 7 and later.

+As described by Sylvestre Ledru in a bug in the Debian bug tracking system, Mozilla and Debian agreed on renaming Iceweasel to Firefox.
+Mozilla recognizes that Debian potential changes are not impacting the quality of the release.

 Debian users who performed a dist-upgrade in June 2016 received the following system message.
 According to Chris Hoffman of PC World, "After a decade, Debian and Mozilla are burying the hatchet.
 Iceweasel is about to re-assume its proper name".